different languages of language courses at Volkshochschule (VHS) and the two Jena universities

 For most businesses in Jena, it’s important that their employees have a good command of German, particularly if they are employed in customer-facing roles.
-In some industries or jobs, for example, in businesses in the digital sector, or in international companies, the workforce may communicate in several languages, most often in English.
-A list of companies with an international focus can be found in our Welcome Blog.
+In some industries or jobs, for example in businesses in the digital sector, or in international companies, the workforce may communicate in several languages, most often in English.
+Nevertheless, a good level of German is recommended in order to communicate with colleagues.
+A selection of companies with an international focus can be found in our Welcome Blog.

 If you move to Jena from another country, you either can or are obliged to, under certain circumstances, take an integration course.
 This consists of an orientation course and a language course, and they are subsidised.
 Attendance can be part- or full-time.
 The Federal Office for Migration website outlines the pre-conditions for attending an integration course.

 Special integration courses are available for people with similar interests or needs:

 - literacy courses for people needing support with reading and writing

 - women’s integration courses, open only to women and geared towards their particular needs

 - parents’ integration courses, which address parenting and education issues

 - young people’s integration courses, which prepare young people for training/apprenticeships or university